 You can stroll around the Barkhor market in the late afternoon.

-Lhasa, which means ‘the land of the gods’ is the heart and soul of , the capital of the Tibet autonomous region of China.
+Lhasa, which means ‘the land of the gods’ is the heart and soul of Tibet.
+It is a city of wonders, the capital of the Tibet autonomous region of China.
 The city contains many culturally significant Tibetan Buddhist religious sites and lies in a valley next to the Lhasa River.
 For centuries this holy city has attracted travelers from all over the world, drawn by beautiful scenery, cultural heritage and its mysticism leaves the travelers captivated.

 After breakfast we will start our sightseeing.
 Today’s sightseeing includes Drepung Monastery and Sera Monastery.